G00378925/caladium/README.md

     + The quarantine is a secure storage space for potentially malicious files, which can be accessed in the **Quarantine** section.
     Users can view a list of files present in the quarantine and choose to add or restore files.
-    + The files stored in the quarantine are encrypted with an XOR cipher to prevent unauthorized access.
+    + The files stored in the quarantine are encrypted with an XOR cipher to prevent accidental execution of malware.
     + Users can change the scanning directory, which defaults to the `Downloads` directory.
     Users also have the option to unprovision from the platform, which will require them to re-authenticate with the server.